 Firefly Moon.
-Mixed media: straw & acrylic on canvas, 20” x 24.”
-I painted this scene the day after I returned to my studio after attending a bonfire and then walking back in the dark--dark excepting light from fireflies, from the rising moon, from flashlights.
+Mixed media: straw & acrylic on canvas, 20 x 24 inches.
+I painted this scene the day after attending a bonfire and walking back in the dark—that is, dark except for light from fireflies, from the rising moon, and from flashlights.

 To go in the dark with a light is to know the light.

 To know the dark, go dark.
 Go without sight,

 and find that the dark, too, blooms and sings,

 and is traveled by dark feet and dark wings.